iamfortune/React-Contact-Manager-CONTEXT-API-/README.md

-This is a react project
+This is a react contact manager built with react, context API, lifecycle methods and an admin dashboard.

 ## Getting Started
 - git clone this project